-On April 7 2021, we presented our petition at Parliament signed by 2,873 people, and backed by academics and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists.
+On April 7 2021, we presented our petition at Parliament signed by 2,873 people and backed by academics and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists.

 The petition was received by Labour MP Louisa Wall, along with Labour's Sarah Pallett, Ingrid Leary and Anahila Kanongata'a-Suisuiki; Green's Jan Logie and Elizabeth Kerekere; Māori party co-leader Debbie Ngarewa-Packer; and National's Nicola Grigg.
-This cross-party support clearly shows how significant the need of this strategy is: our women need better health and wellbeing support, and something must be done.
+This cross-party support clearly shows how significant the need for this strategy is: our women need better health and wellbeing support, and something must be done.

 This call to action is now in the hands of the Government - we'll be keeping you updated with how it is received, and what happens next.
 For now, THANK YOU for championing women's health and supporting our mahi.
 You can read our petition below, and sign up to our mailing list for updates.

 Gender Justice Collective's Petition: Prioritise a National Women’s Health and Wellbeing Strategy and Action Plan.

 Dear Hon Andrew Little, Hon Grant Robertson and Hon Jan Tinetti,